April Ross: Partnering with Klineman

 At the end of 2017, Ross and Alix Klineman became beach volleyball partners.
 Klineman and Ross won the FIVB Dela Beach Open in January 2018, which was the first tournament they played together.
 During the 2018 AVP Pro Beach Volleyball Tour, Klineman and Ross won four tournament events: the Austin Open, the Manhattan Beach Open, the Championships (in Chicago), and the Hawaii Invitational.
 In mid-October 2018, Klineman and Ross won their second FIVB tournament event, earning the gold medal over Brazil at the Yangzhou Open.
 They were named the AVP Team of the Year at the AVP Award Banquet that November.

 In 2019, their success continued as they won the Huntington Beach and New York City Open AVP tour events, and won the FIVB Itapema Open mid-May.
 They also won the silver medal at the 2019 Beach Volleyball World Championships in Hamburg, Germany.

 In July 2020 the two won the AVP Monster Hydro Cup and the Wilson Cup, and in August they won the AVP Champions Cup.

 In August 2021, two weeks after winning gold at the Olympics, the pair won the AVP Manhattan Beach Open, their second time winning this tournament together.
+The two teamed up again for the 2024 AVP season, qualifying for the brand new AVP League via wild card.

 Olympic career

 In the 2012 London Olympics, No. 4 seed Ross and Kessy won the Silver Medal by defeating Brazil's No. 1 seed team of Juliana and Larissa in a semi-final match after dropping the first set.
 They lost to teammates Misty May-Treanor and Kerri Walsh Jennings in the Gold Medal final straight sets by an identical score of 16–21.

 On June 26, 2013, Ross teamed up with Walsh-Jennings to train for the 2016 Olympics in Rio de Janeiro.
 Ross played as a defender behind Walsh Jennings' block.
 Seeded at No. 3, Ross and Walsh Jennings lost to Brazil's No. 2 seed team of Agatha and Barbara in straight sets of 20–22 and 18–21 in a semi-final match.
 They defeated the No. 1 seed Brazil team of Larissa and Talita in the Bronze Medal match for Ross's second Olympic medal.

 On August 6, 2021, Klineman and Ross captured the gold medal in the 2020 Summer Olympics, after winning in straight sets versus Australia.
 In the entire tournament, they went undefeated in match play, and only lost one set throughout 7 matches.
-The win allowed Ross to complete the trifecta of winning an Olympic bronze, silver, and gold medal.
+The win allowed Ross to complete the trifecta of winning an Olympic gold, silver, and bronze medals.